Some examples of food products processed under UHT conditions are:

 The traditional problems or difficulties in using a UHT process have been:

-• Sterility: The complexity of the equipment requires more highly skilled operators to maintain sterility through out the aseptic process.
+• Sterility: The complexity of the equipment requires more highly skilled operators to maintain sterility throughout the aseptic process.

 • Particulate Size: With larger particulates comes the danger of overcooking of the product surface.